Caring for dogs in hot weather

-We’re here to discuss the most common questions, as well as offer some helpful advice to keep your pooch happy, healthy and most importantly – cool!
+We’re here to discuss the most common questions about caring for dogs in hot weather, as well as offering some helpful advice to keep your pooch happy, healthy and most importantly – cool.

 Do dogs sweat?